RodrigoSarmento/MyBlog/_posts/2021-03-31-pdi_capitulo1.md

     }
 }
 ```
-    The first thing I do is remove all bubbles that touches the edge.
+    The first thing I do is remove all bubbles that touch the edge.
 This sure is not the best implementation to do this but was the first I had in mind.
-So here I'm searching for white pixels in the borders and using floodfill to paint it with Black.
+So here I'm searching for white pixels in the borders and using flood fill to paint it with Black.

 ```
 void cleanEdges(Mat& image, int width, int height)